ulfsri/neris-nodejs-client/README.md

-# Neris NodeJS Api Client
+# NERIS NodeJS Api Client

-This project contains packages for leveraging the Neris API.
+This project contains packages for leveraging the NERIS API.
 It is open-source so use it however you wish.

 **Ways you might want to use this library**